 - United Nations Rules for the Treatment of Women Prisoners and Non-custodial Measures for Women Offenders with their Commentary, 2010

 To support the work of paralegals and guide them through algorithm of basic legal support provision to key populations in access to HIV services, EHRA jointly with HIV Legal Network have developed a series of podcasts in Russian (for access please register).
 The key topics of podcasts: HIV cascade and human rights,instruments of paralegals, 7 steps in paralegals’ work, and peculiarities of work with different key populations groups.
-The podcasts were produced by EHRA within the project “Overcoming legal barriers for key populations - on the way to 90-90-90” funded by the Elton John AIDS Foundation.
+The podcasts were produced by EHRA within the project TIBERIUS “Overcoming legal barriers for key populations - on the way to 90-90-90”.
 The project is aimed at improvement of the effectiveness of HIV continuum of care by overcoming legal barriers for the most vulnerable key populations in selected cities of Georgia, Kazakhstan and Moldova.

 This EHRA course is about the concept of human rights and different interrelated mechanisms for the promotion and protection of human rights on the national and international level.